Levels of Support

 The M. Dean Kleinkopf Scholarship

 Kleinkopf Scholarships support geophysical and geologic investigations in the northern Rocky Mountains.
 Established in 2015 by Nancy Kleinkopf in memory of Dean, long time member, officer, and supporter of the TRGS.
 The Kleinkopf Scholarship Scholarship is a spendable fund which supports scholarships directly.

 Foster Scholarships support researchers and explorationists who best exemplify the prospector ethic - those with a demonstrated interest and ability in mineral exploration, field research, or economic pursuits which advance our knowledge of mineral commodities and public commitment to responsible mining.
-Established in 1999 by long time supporter Rob Foster in memory of his son, Michael.
+Established in 1999 by long time supporter Rob Foster in memory of his sons, Michael and Peter.
 The Foster Scholarship is a spendable fund which supports scholarships directly.